Skip to main content

 6. Include only data and charts that are essential to understanding the project's technical aspects and innovations.

-If you have any questions concerning your project's eligibility or how to submit your nomination, send e-mail to the OCEA Chair.
+If you have any questions concerning your project's eligibility or how to submit your nomination, please call Al Esser at 440-256-6500, or send e-mail to esser@sme-usa.com.
 Electronic submittals should be submitted to this e-mail address.

 AttachmentSize